Reliable fairness auditing with semi-supervised inference: Methods

 \subsection{Infairness: Proposed SS inference method for group fairness auditing}

 The key distinction between the SS and supervised approaches to inference is that the SS approach uses the large unlabeled dataset alongside the small labeled dataset to improve estimation efficiency.
-Intuitively, the efficiency gain arises from exploiting the abundant unlabeled data within each group defined by $A$, which provides near-complete information on the joint distribution of the features, $\bX$, and the auxiliary covariates, $\bW$.
-We begin by providing an overview of the general framework of our proposed SS method, which we call {\it{Infairness}}, building on this core intuition.
+Intuitively, the efficiency gain arises from exploiting the abundant unlabeled data within each group defined by $A$, which provides near-complete information on the joint distribution of the prediction, $S$, and the auxiliary covariates, $\bW$.
+This intuition provides the underlying motivation for our proposal, {\it{Infairness}}.

-As in the supervised setting, constructing SS estimators for the group fairness metrics in Table \ref{tab:metrics} requires estimation of $\mu_a^Z$ for $Z \in \{Y, D, S^2, SY, DY\}$.
+Analogously to the supervised setting, constructing SS estimators for the group fairness metrics in Table \ref{tab:metrics} requires estimation of $\mu_a^Z$ for $Z \in \{Y, D, S^2, SY, DY\}$.
 The Infairness estimators for $\Msc_a$ and $\Delta_{\Msc}$ are obtained by substituting the SS estimators of $\mu_{a}^Z$ into the formulas provided in Table \ref{tab:metrics}.
 To this end, we consider two cases.
 First, consider $\mu_a^{Z}$ for $Z \in \{Y, SY, DY\}$ as these functionals depend on $Y$, which is only available in the labeled data.
-To illustrate the potential utility of the unlabeled data in estimation, note that $\mu_a^{Z}\coloneq \E( Z \mid A = a) $ can be rewritten as
+To illustrate the potential utility of the unlabeled data in estimation, note that $\mu_a^{Z} = \E( Z \mid A = a) $ can be rewritten as

 The expression in \eqref{eq: muZ-Y} highlights that $\mu_a^Z$ inherently depends on the distribution of $(S, \bW\trans)\trans \mid A = a$ and hence estimation may be improved by making careful use of the unlabeled data.
 Moreover, a natural SS estimator can be obtained by constructing the empirical analogue of \eqref{eq: muZ-Y}.
-Specifically, we propose to estimate $\mu_a^{Z}$ by (i) imputing the missing $Y$ with an estimate of $\E( Y \mid S, \bW, A = a)$ learned from the labeled data and (ii) averaging the resulting imputations over the unlabeled data in the group with $A = a$.
+Specifically, we estimate $\mu_a^{Z}$ by (i) imputing the missing $Y$ with an estimate of $\E( Y \mid S, \bW, A = a)$ learned from the labeled data and (ii) averaging the resulting imputations over the unlabeled data in the group with $A = a$.
 The potential efficiency gain relative to supervised estimation hinges on the quality of the imputation in step (i) and is driven by step (ii), which leverages the abundant unlabeled data.
-We detail our imputation strategy in the subsequent sections.
+In contrast, for the second case with $Z \in \{D, S^2\}$, $\mu_a^{Z}$ does not depend on $Y$ and therefore estimation does not require imputation.
+We can simply obtain estimators for $\mu_a^{Z}$ with the corresponding empirical averages in the unlabeled data.
+Similar to the imputation-based SS estimators, these estimators offer improved precision relative to their supervised counterparts due to averaging over a much larger sample size.